Internship for Credit

-- Provide the student with three hours of credit for a successfully completed (minimum of 225 hours) internship using the pass/fail grading system of the University (P, F).
+- Provide the student with three hours of credit for a successfully completed (minimum number of hours worked).
+Credit will be awarded using the pass/fail grading system of the University (P, F).

 - Be available to the sponsoring employer should procedural problems arise during the course of the student's internship and to assist the employer with correcting situations that might prevent the successful completion of the internship experience.

 - Provide the intern and the Internship Coordinator with a complete, accurate description of the duties and responsibilities associated with the internship prior to employment.

 - Complete the Employer Evaluation Form about the student's performance at the end of the internship.

 - Inform the Internship Coordinator of the student's failure to make him/herself available to offered experiences or failure to respect the policies of the employer.

 The accounting internship course is not an accounting elective.